katiestar99/ansible/docs/docsite/rst/plugins/plugins.rst

 Working With Plugins
 ********************

-Plugins are pieces of code that augment Ansible's core functionality.
-Ansible uses a plugin architecture to enable a rich, flexible and expandable feature set.
+Plugins are pieces of code that augment Assible's core functionality.
+Assible uses a plugin architecture to enable a rich, flexible and expandable feature set.

-Ansible ships with a number of handy plugins, and you can easily write your own.
+Assible ships with a number of handy plugins, and you can easily write your own.

-This section covers the various types of plugins that are included with Ansible:
+This section covers the various types of plugins that are included with Assible:

 .. toctree::
    :maxdepth: 1